rudranarayan-01/Docker/readme.md

 ## Docker Images
 - A read-only template that contains the application code, runtime, system tools, libraries, and dependencies needed to run an application.
 - It's a blueprint for creating Docker containers, which are isolated instances of an application and its environment.
+- Tag is like a version or varient of docker images.

 ## Installation
 - Install docker from official website and it's easy and just click and install